 With a focus shift and expansion efforts, officers will not only be trained from the Motor Carrier Program, but from the other bureaus of the VIPD eliminating officer's inability to intervene when offenses are encountered through the utilizations of train-the- trainer opportunities.
 The Motor Carrier Commander is a trained Intoximeter Instructor and thus will provide additional training to other officers within the Motor Carrier Unit and possibly other units within VIPD.
 When training has been completed, the enforcement activities will take place throughout the Territory based on the establishment of the planned enforcement operations.
-To ensure that the detection of impaired driving is done with fidelity and accuracy, activities will allow for any corrections or on-site technical assistance needed to ensure that all steps are followed for accurate detection.
+To ensure that the detection of impaired driving is done with fidelity and accuracy, activities will be conducted under the supervision of the certified MCSAP Commander for the enforcement activities.
+This process will allow for any corrections or on-site technical assistance needed to ensure that all steps are followed for accurate detection.
 The inspectors operate as per Title 20 VI Code 493c.
 Coonducting these initiatives will be challenged due to the impact of COVID-19, reduced manpower from VIPD to fully staff planned operations.
 However, all initiatives are expected to commence and continue through Fiscal Years 2021 - 2023.

 The current inspectors are trained on the correct protocol that is in place when controlled substance trafficking is suspected.
 As such, they will liaise with local High Intensity Drug Trafficking Agency (HIDTA) units, under the US Customs and Border Patrol (CBP) and provide the opportunity for inspectors under the MCSAP program to attend training and conferences that addresses Drug Evaluation and Classification when they become available.
 This training will be done through MOU agreements if considered necessary.
 This will lead to the continuation Interdiction activities that affects the transportation of controlled substances by CMV drivers and training on appropriate strategies for carrying out those interdiction activities.
 This activity will be performed jointly with US Customs and Border Patrol personnel and the VIPD's K9 and Narcotics Units.
 These activities will be completed and implemented fully throughout the fiscal period.
-The MCSAP activities and initiatives will utilize the technology and equipment purchased with previous year's funding This will support the local and federal agencies in the detection of drug interdiction activities throughout the Territory in which 98% of commerce are imported.
-Attendance at these trainings maybe mostly virtual due to the COVID-19 pandemic, but where possible inperson trainings will be planned based on established protocols and funding availability.
+The MCSAP activities and initiatives will utilize the technology and equipment purchased with previous year's funding.
+This will support the local and federal agencies in the detection of drug interdiction activities throughout the Territory in which 98% of commerce are imported.